Are nonlocal Lagrangian systems fatally unstable?: The Pais-Uhlenbeck oscillator

-Since $\gamma >0\,$, $\,P(\xi)> 0\,$ for all real non-negative $\,\xi\,$ and therefore any real root must be negative.
-Thus it remains to be seen that all roots of the polynomial are real and simple.
-We will prove it with the help of the Implicit Function Theorem \cite{Apostol}.
-Consider the function
+Now, since $\gamma >0\,$, $\,P(Q)> 0\,$ for all real non-negative $\,Q\,$, therefore any real root must be negative and it is enough to require that all roots of the cubic polynomial $\,P(Q)\,$ are real and simple or, equivalently, that the discriminant is negative.